Wonder Girl: Superman & Batman: Generations

-Earth-2

-Another version of Donna exists in the New 52 on the alternate Earth-2.
-In Earth-2: Society, the character, Fury, reveals her name is Donna.
-This character is the daughter of the late Earth-2 Wonder Woman and the New God, Steppenwolf.
-This is the first time Fury is used as a doppelganger of Donna Troy and not just an analogue.

 DC Comics Bombshells

 In the DC Comics Bombshells universe, Wonder Girl is not a single person, but rather a team of young Asian-American girls who are empowered by the mystical artifacts formerly used by Wonder Woman.
 The Wonder Girls consist of Donna Troy (a Nisei Japanese-American), Cassie Sandsmark (a mixed-race girl of partial Japanese heritage), Yuki and Yuri Katsura, and Emily Sung.